 Not long after Madison’s autism diagnosis, Ms. Copeland noticed her daughter having some facial twitches that she couldn’t control.
 Because Madison is nonverbal, her mom had to rely on her parental instincts to know something was wrong.
-Although the symptoms were infrequent, she took her daughter to pediatric neurologist Harry Abram, MD, at Nemours Children’s Specialty Care, Jacksonville.
+Although the symptoms were infrequent, she took her daughter to pediatric neurologist Harry Abram, MD, at Nemours Children’s Health, Jacksonville.
 He advised regular monitoring, but told Ms. Copeland that he didn’t believe the unusual symptoms were related to her shunt or hydrocephalus.

 Shortly after her third birthday, Madison experienced her first seizure.
 “When she woke up, she was lethargic,” remembers Ms. Copeland.
 “It was like she was there but she wasn’t there.
 I had never seen her look the way she did.
 She was doing a lot of twitching on the left side of her body and I thought she was having a stroke.”